albertodoimo/ACTAM/README.md

 ### Image Data Extraction

 The image is loaded into a `canvas` element by means of the `.onload` event handler.
-This allows us to access the image data, via the `gatImageData()` method of the canvas API.
+This allows us to access the image data, via the `getImageData()` method of the canvas API.
 The `.onload` function handles all the computation related to the extraction of the picture data.

 ```javascript
 img.onload = function() {